 Upper delta platform facies of the Waterford Formation contain abundant, low diversity trace assemblages of the Scoyenia ichnofacies.
 They are dominated by the rope-like, horizontal and oblique burrows of the ichnogenus Scoyenia that has been attributed to small arthropods (possibly insects) and / or earthworms.
 These tubular, meniscate back-filled scratch burrows characterise intermittently moist, firm substrates such as channel and pond margins on the upper delta platform (Smith & Almond 1998, Buatois & Mángano 2004, 2007).
-Good examples, often associated with wave-rippled surfaces, are recorded from Waterford thinbedded sandstones and siltstones in the Roggeveld Escarpment zone by Wickens (1984, 1996) and Viljoen (1989).
+Good examples, often associated with wave-rippled surfaces, are recorded from Waterford thin-bedded sandstones and siltstones in the Roggeveld Escarpment zone by Wickens (1984, 1996) and Viljoen (1989).
 Offshore delta platform facies of the Waterford Formation have very impoverished, poorly-preserved ichnofaunas due to rapid sedimentation rates with abundant soft-sediment deformation and perhaps also to fluctuating salinities.
-Contrasting ichnoassemblages of the Cruziana ichnofacies are recorded from wave-dominated siliclastic shoreline facies of the Waterford Formation in the Northern Cape (previously known as the Carnarvon Formation) (Siebrits 1989, Rust et al. 1991, Almond 2016).
+Contrasting ichnoassemblages of the Cruziana ichnofacies are recorded from wave-dominated siliclastic shoreline facies of the Waterford Formation in the Northern Cape (previously known as the Carnarvon Formation) (Siebrits 1989, Rust et al. 1991, Almond 2016a).

-Petrified wood and other plant material of the Glossopteris Flora (e.g. Glossopteris, Phyllotheca) occurs widely in the Waterford Formation and is often reworked in associated pediment or downwasted surface gravels (Theron 1983, Anderson & Anderson 1985, Viljoen 1989, Wickens 1984, 1996, Theron et al. 1991, Rubidge et al. 2000, Almond 2016).
+Petrified wood and other plant material of the Glossopteris Flora (e.g. Glossopteris, Phyllotheca) occurs widely in the Waterford Formation and is often reworked into associated pediment or downwasted surface gravels (Theron 1983, Anderson & Anderson 1985, Viljoen 1989, Wickens 1984, 1996, Theron et al. 1991, Rubidge et al. 2000, Almond 2016) (Fig. 52).
 Leaves and stems of arthrophytes (horsetails) such as Schizoneura have been observed in vertical life position.
 Substantial fossil logs (so-called "Dadoxylon") showing clearly developed seasonal growth rings are mostly permineralised with silica but partially or completely calcified material is also known (Viljoen 1989).
-At least two different genera of gymnospermous woods, Prototaxoxylon and Australoxylon, have been identified so far (Bamford 1999, 2004).
+At least two different genera of gymnospermous woods, Prototaxoxylon and Australoxylon, have been identified from the Waterford Formation so far (Bamford 1999, 2004).
+Petrified fossil wood material has been widely recorded within the Waterford Formation - including the previously separate Koedoesberg Formation - in the Ladismith and Sutherland 1: 250 000 sheet areas (Theron 1983, Theron et al. 1991).
+Tool marks made by current-entrained logs are also known from sandstone palaeosurfaces in the region; these have occasionally been mistaken for the actual fossil impressions or moulds of logs (Theron 1983, p.
+8; Almond 2010a) (cf Fig. 42).